 Lean Meats.
 Chicken is a favorite but dogs will relish nearly any type of meat.
 A hunk of firm beef also can scrub teeth for dental health then your dog must chew.
 Turkey contains tryptophan, a natural sleep aid that works to calm excited pooches during holiday visits.

 Stew.
-Chicken soup cooked with spinach, green beans, mushrooms and beets makes a great treat and top dressing for regular food.
-A bit of garlic for flavor is fine, too, as it contains vitamin B—just don’t overdo as too much of onion or garlic can cause anemia in some dogs.
+Chicken soup cooked with spinach, green beans, mushrooms, and beets makes a great treat and top dressing for regular food.
+A bit of garlic for flavor is fine, too, as it contains vitamin B—just don’t overdo it as too much onion or garlic can cause anemia in some dogs.

 Green veggies, fresh or cooked.
 Dogs are omnivores and often relish vegetable treats.
 Some favorites include broccoli, asparagus, spinach and green beans.
 Does your doggy graze on grass?
 Offer him parsley—it will also freshen his breath.

 Beets.
 Holistic veterinarians say raw beets pack a powerful punch for cleansing the liver.
 Dogs may relish small amounts of cooked beets as a treat.